konwarhouse/RCA/replit.md

 - Mandatory protocol headers in ALL files handling routing/data/schema
 - Schema-driven database operations ONLY - use evidenceResponses field, NOT evidenceFiles
 - Dynamic configuration for ALL values - NO static fallbacks anywhere
+- **ALL API calls from frontend MUST use relative paths: `/api/route` - NO absolute URLs or hardcoded ports**
+- **Vite proxy configuration MUST be properly configured for /api routes**
+- **Never bypass or remove .husky/pre-commit and .husky/pre-push hooks**
+- **Always run protocol_check.sh before EVERY commit or push**

 **Automatic Prevention System**:
 - PRE_DEVELOPMENT_COMPLIANCE_CHECK.md MUST be completed before ANY code changes